asaduzzamananik/Google-Calendar-Phishing-Attack-Suricata-and-Wazuh-Detection-Project/README.md

 # 🛡️Google-Calendar-Phishing-Attack-Suricata-and-Wazuh-Detection-Project
-This project demonstrates a realistic phishing attack using a malicious .ics calendar invite to deliver a payload and how to detect and alert on it using Suricata IDS.
+This project replicates a phishing attack using a malicious .ics calendar invite that delivers a reverse shell payload, and shows how to detect this attack using Suricata (an IDS) and Wazuh (a SIEM platform).
+This simulation is inspired by real-world techniques that abuse trusted calendar systems like Google Calendar for malware delivery and command-and-control (C2) communication.

+---
+## 🧪 Objective

+•	Simulate a realistic phishing attack using .ics calendar invites.

+•	Host a malicious payload and gain a reverse shell on the victim.

+•	Detect C2 traffic and payload access using Suricata.

+•	Monitor and analyze system behavior using Wazuh.

+---

 ## 📌 Lab Setup

+- Use **Briged Adapter** (or Internal Network) for both VMs:
+  - Go to: *VirtualBox → Settings → Network*
+  - Set `Adapter 1` → `Enable Network Adapter`
+  - Attached to: **Briged Adapter**
+  - Adapter Type: `Intel PRO/1000 MT Desktop`

+Repeat the same for **Windows VM**.

 | **Component** | **Role** | **OS* | **Notes** |
 |---------------|-------------|---------------|-------------|